-In order to study the evolution processes of the kind just described in more detail, we have also developed an efficient backend for low-level simulation tasks in genomic evolution.
+In order to study the evolution processes of the kind just described in more detail, we have also developed an efficient backend for low-level simulation tasks in genomic evolution (Paxia et al., 2002).
 The current system can be easily enhanced to also model and derive statistics for protein-protein interaction and pathway structure.
 The simulated genomes and their statistical analysis also play a central role in designing and validating bioinformatics tools as well as in population studies in relation to linkage analysis.
-Our simulation environment uses advanced programming techniques such as lazy computation, efficient indexing, meta-data manipulation, and deterministic randomization to achieve a spectacular improvement over similar naive implementations.
+Our simulation environment uses advanced programming techniques such as lazy computation, efficient indexing, metadata manipulation, and deterministic randomization to achieve a spectacular improvement over similar naive implementations.
 This environment addresses the following concerns:

-• Large data sizes: The sequences we deal with are huge, ranging from a few hundred mega-bases (a single chromosome) to a few giga-bases (multiple genomes).
-Furthermore, when performing population simulation studies, we deal with multiple (potentially, a few billion) copies which change at every generation.

-Figure 2: The three processes during graph evolution: deletion, duplication, and substitution.
-In each process, the target node (clear circle) is chosen with preference for nodes with larger degrees: if the i-th node has degree k_i , the probability of it being chosen is proportional to $\frac{k_i}{\sum{j=1}^{N} k_j}$.
-In deletion (\mathbf{A}) , a pair of edges of the target node (thick black arrows), one incoming and one outgoing, is randomly chosen and deleted, and a new edge (thick black arrow) is added between the ascendent and descendent nodes (black filled circles).
-In duplication (\mathbf{B}) , new edges are added between the target node and the ascendent/descendent nodes (black filled circles) of an edge (thick black arrow) randomly chosen to be deleted.
-In substitution (\mathbf{C}) , a randomly chosen pair of edges of the target node (thick black arrows), one incoming and one outgoing, is rewired to a randomly chosen substitute node (gray filled circle with a thick boundary).
+• Large Data Sizes: The sequences we deal with are huge, ranging from a few hundred mega-bases (a single chromosome) to a few giga-bases (multiple genomes).
+Furthermore, when performing populaability of it being chosen is proportional to $\frac{k_i}{\sum{j=1}^N k_j}$.
+In deletion (A), a pair of edges of the target node (thick black arrows), one incoming and one outgoing, is randomly chosen and deleted, and a new edge (thick black arrow) is added between the ascendent and descendent nodes (black filled circles).
+In duplication (B), new edges are added between the target node and the ascendent/descendent nodes (black filled circles) of an edge (thick black arrow) randomly chosen to be deleted.
+In substitution (C), a randomly chosen pair of edges of the target node (thick black arrows), one incoming and one outgoing, is rewired to a randomly chosen substitute node (gray filled circle with a thick boundary).
 Note that all the processes during graph evolution preserve the equality of the in-degree and out-degree of each node.